Seteco/Somorrostro/Generating-Badges.md

   The units of the badge.
 If you want to put a `/`, please put a `\`.
 This is because netdata allows badges parameters to be given as path in URL, instead of query string.
 You can also use `null` or `empty` to show it without any units.

+  The units `seconds`, `minutes` and `hours` trigger special formatting.
+The value has to be in this unit, and netdata will automatically change it to show a more pretty duration.

 - `multiply=NUMBER`

   Multiply the value with this number.
 The default is `1`.